StrangeBee/alx-system_engineering-devops/0x00-shell_basics/README.md

-realpath - Shows the absolute path name of the current working directory
+pwd - Shows the absolute path name of the current working directory ls - Displays the contents list of the current directory.